|2 servings||calories per servings 810||protein serving 39 g||carbs per serving 88 g||total fat per serving 35 g|

 • Stir in 1 1/4 cups water, bouillon cube and 1/4 teaspoon kosher salt.
 Increase heat to high.

 • When liquid boils, stir in rice.
 Reduce heat to low, and cover.
-Cook until rice has absorbed all liquid, about 10 minutes.
+Simmer until rice has absorbed all liquid, about 10 minutes.

-Remove from heat, and let stand, covered, at least 10 minutes. • While rice is resting, place a large skillet over medium-high heat.
+• Place a large skillet over medium-high heat.
 Add 1 tablespoon cooking oil.
 When oil is hot, add cumin and mustard seeds.

 • When seeds begin to pop, add green beans, 1/4 teaspoon kosher salt and 1/4 cup water.
 Cook, stirring, until water is evaporated and beans are just tender, about 4 minutes.